-With another lockdown in place and Christmas on the horizon, cooking and healthy food are a hot topic for many of us right now.
+Even though the lockdown is over, cooking and healthy food should remain a hot topic for us right now.
 Here we have compiled a list of easy recipes with powerful omega – 3 fatty acids and many other nutrients, to help you and your family stay healthy during this time of the year.
 We will talk about how to prepare these ingredients to preserve the health benefits of omega – 3 fatty acids and will show you some recipes for breakfast, lunch, dinner and snacks of course!

 Which foods contain high amounts of omega – 3 and how to prepare them?

 There are several foods that are abundant in omega – 3, the most prominent ones being seafood and a variety of nuts, seeds and leafy greens:

 - Salmon: a fatty fish and one of the foods with the highest omega – 3 contents.
 It is recommended to consume two servings of fatty fish a week

 - Anchovies: a good source of omega – 3 and calcium

 - Shrimp: contains a lot of omega – 3, protein and potassium

 - Walnuts: are a great vegetarian source of the omega – 3 fatty acid alpha-linolenic acid (ALA) which can be broken down in to EPA and DHA in our body.
 Walnuts are ideal toppings for salads, porridge or deserts.